 UP is contributing 20 percent of the costs for the project improvements.
-This is a complementary project to the Osage River bridge project previously applied for and granted in 2009-2010.
-The additional operational benefits will enhance the use of the Osage River bridge and how the future double track configurations in that area are implemented and will also provide a major boost to sortability in and out of St. Louis and in the Jefferson City yard and Amtrak station.
+This is a complementary project to the Osage River bridge project previously granted in 2009-2010 and to the Bonnots Mill crossover project.
+The additional operational benefits will enhance the use of the Amtrak station in Hermann (slated to begin a new construction and parking lot renovation in 2011) and how the future double track configurations in that area are implemented.
+It will also provide a major boost to sortability in and out of St. Louis, the Jefferson City yard and Amtrak station.

-(1b) Other Public Benefits
+(2b) Other Public Benefits